 The CD can be issued in any denomination; however, there are usually some minimum investment requirements.
 Certificates of deposits can be issued electronically by commercial banks, thrift institutions, and credit unions.

 One of the key characteristic features of a CD is that it restricts access to the invested funds until the specified date in the future (the maturity date).

 As a type of time deposit, CDs are locked in for a certain period (usually between one month and ten years).
 It means that you are not allowed to withdraw funds on demand.
 As a rule, you can do it only when the maturity date comes.

 The CDs pay interest in specified, fixed terms.
-Most CDs credit calculate interest monthly.
+Most CDs credit interest monthly.
 Other typical terms are a week, three or six months, or one to five years.
-The interest paid on the investment payment is usually transferred to a CD’s owner bank account.
+The interest paid on the investment payment is usually transferred to a CD owner's bank account.

-Apart from the investment period, the investment efficiency of a CDs depends on the interest rate (APY) and the compounding frequency.
+Apart from the investment period, the investment efficiency of CDs depends on the interest rate (APY) (described further in the APY calculator) and the compounding frequency.
 Generally, the higher the interest rate and the more frequent the compounding, the more profitable the investment.